 Melissa Meade, a Ph.D. candidate in cognitive neuroscience at Waterloo, said, “We found that drawing enhanced memory in older adults more than other known study techniques.
 We’re really encouraged by these results and are looking into ways that it can be used to help people with dementia, who experience rapid declines in memory and language function.”

 During the study, scientists involved young people and older adults and asked them for a variety of memory-encoding techniques.
 They then asked them to recall.

-Scientists compared different types of memory techniques in aiding retention of a set of words, in a group of undergraduate students and a group of senior citizens.
-Members would either encode each word by composing it out, by illustrating it, or by posting physical credits identified with everything.
+Scientists compared different types of memory techniques in aiding the retention of a set of words in a group of undergraduate students and a group of senior citizens.
+Members would either encode each word by composing it out, illustrating it, or by posting physical credits identified with everything.

 The study appears in Experimental Aging and Research.